trjstewart/hackhouse/readme.md

 ### Storage

 This part is a little tbd.
 Currently I'm waiting on [Ubiquiti](https://www.ui.com) to release a NAS.
 However, there's a solid chance I'll cave soon and build a server to run [TrueNAS](https://www.truenas.com).
-Until all of that though, I've picked up an [Orico 3.5in External Hard Drive Enclosure](https://www.orico.cc/usmobile/product/detail/id/3518) to throw an old [Seagate IronWolf Pro 8TB](https://www.seagate.com/au/en/products/nas-drives/ironwolf-pro-hard-drive) drive in, which I'm going to front with [TrueNAS](https://www.truenas.com) to learn a bit about it.
+Until all of that though, I've picked up an [Orico 3.5in External Hard Drive Enclosure](https://www.orico.cc/usmobile/product/detail/id/3518) to throw an old [Seagate IronWolf Pro 8TB](https://www.seagate.com/au/en/products/nas-drives/ironwolf-pro-hard-drive) drive in, which I'm going to front with [TrueNAS Scale](https://www.truenas.com/truenas-scale) to learn a bit about it.
 That should tide me over for a while.

 ## 🧰 The Hypervisor